-This post covers the best things to do in Chicago this May, including, free, family-friendly, as well as nighttime activities, all updated for 2020.
+This post covers the best things to do in Chicago this May updated for 2024.

 Chicago is in full bloom in May!
 It is a great time to visit as summer is just around the corner.

 Check out the suggestions below for a variety of activities, including sports, theatre, music, and lots of indoor activities to stay warm!